benbest86/watsancomm/README.md

 *   More pretty html email
 *   <del>Add ability to parse a markup format (such as markdown) to make things more pretty</del>
-*   Reminders for recipients at time interval before the weekly summary is to be sent out
+*   <del>Reminders for recipients at time interval before the weekly summary is to be sent out</del>
-*   Amalgamate multiple emails from the same sender in the same week to allow updates without multiple name entries.
+*   <del>Amalgamate multiple emails from the same sender in the same week to allow updates without multiple name entries.</del>